Best After-Party Spots Near Downtown Dubai

 Insider tip: walk-in availability is genuinely better here than the higher-volume venues.
 Use it as a fallback if Café De Paris or Babati is at capacity.

-- Closest after-party stop to Burj Vista: Time Out Market Dubai — about 9 minutes' walk, late operating hours, food-court flexibility.
+- Closest after-party stop to Boulevard Point: Time Out Market Dubai — about 9 minutes' walk, late operating hours, food-court flexibility.

 - Late-night barbecue specifically: The Pit: House of Barbecue.